wizeline/tf-aws-ecr-repository/README.md

 ## Examples
 <hr />

-Find some examples listed below.
+### Considerations

+There are a few considerations that can help you to prevent errors in your development:

+* You can't manage topic subscriptions for SNS topics passed through `var.sns_topics_arns`.
+However, `var.sns_subscriptions` does allow you to manage topic subscriptions ONLY when the module creates the SNS topic through `var.create_sns_topic`.

+* If you create an SNS topic through `var.create_sns_topic`, we highly recommend that you DO NOT make any reference to it in other resources outside the module, as it could cause cross-dependencies.

+* Be careful when destroying the ECR repository created by this module. `var.ecr_force_delete` can prevent you from doing so if it is set to `false`.
+You will need to first change it to `true` or delete all the images within the repository.

-**NOTE**: Take a look to the variables section to get more details about the default configuration of each resource.
+**NOTE**: Take a look to the inputs section in [Module Argument Reference](/docs/md/tf-docs.md) to get more details about the default configuration of each resource.

 ### Create an ECR Repository